Biden is talking about green energy and jobs in Pennsylvania again. Will his message break through? - The Boston Globe

 Advertisement

-“There’s a lot we’re doing.
-A lot we’re doing,” Biden said of U.S. efforts to rescue American hostages, noting that he couldn’t discuss such efforts publicly given security concerns.
+Friday’s trip notwithstanding, Biden has made the situation in Gaza a priority, speaking frequently with his foreign advisers and with Israeli Prime Minister Benjamin Netanyahu.
+He met with Jewish community leaders at the White House this week and has said that “the US has Israel’s back” while decrying the “sheer evil” of Islamic militants.

+“We’re making sure Israel has what it needs to defend itself and respond to these attacks, he said.
+“It’s also a priority for me to address the humanitarian crisis in Gaza.”

-The president also announced other policy efforts this week, including steps to curb " junk fees,” and he met with CEOs.
+The president also announced other policy efforts this week, including announcing more attempts to curb “junk fees,” and meeting with CEOs.

 “Communicating why his policy is working for the American people economically … that undergirds American national power overseas.
 You take that away, you have nothing,” said Rubin, who also founded J Street, a liberal Jewish advocacy group in Washington, and is running for Congress in Maryland.